X

 This external positive factor allows the company to tap into new customer bases, increase revenue streams, and potentially gain a stronger foothold in the global automotive industry.

 Identifying and capitalizing on such opportunities is crucial for businesses aiming to stay dynamic and ahead of the competition.
+For more on planning the moves that capture opportunities, see our guide on go-to-market strategy.

 Threats: Identifying Potential Risks and Challenges in the Competitive Landscape